 To help in this effort, the Task Force adopted guiding principles in relation to its work on TSCA reform.
 These guiding principles are that TSCA legislation should ensure that:

-- Legislation protects the authority of the US Environmental Protection Agency (US EPA) to judge when and how to apply new techniques and methods of generating information for risk assessment within TSCA.
+- The language protects the authority of the US Environmental Protection Agency, working with the scientific community, to judge when and how to apply new techniques and methods.

 Recent Task Force Activity